openpaymentseurope/docs/docs/quickstart_ais.md

 Replace the following placeholders in `redirectLinkToBank` in the following way:

-"[CLIENT_ID]" should be replaced by your `clientID`.
+`"[CLIENT_ID]"` should be replaced by your `clientID`.

-"[TPP_REDIRECT_URI]" is the URI you want the bank to redirect to after the user has authenticated.
-This URI has to be whitelisted for the application in the Developer Portal.
+`"[TPP_REDIRECT_URI]"` is the URI you want the bank to redirect to after the user has authenticated.
+This URI has to be whitelisted for your application in the Developer Portal.

-"[TPP_STATE]" is a convenience field for you to put in anything you want, for example something that identifies this session.
+`"[TPP_STATE]"` is a convenience field for you to put in anything you want, for example something that identifies this session.
 You may or may not need to use this, depending on how your system is set up.

 We now have what we need to let the user authenticate.
 The flow will now differ completely between Decoupled and Redirect, so the instructions will be separated.

 ### 4a.
 Decoupled

 If using desktop, you use the `bankIdLink` to generate a QR code that you present in your UI.
 When the user has successfully authenticated, the status of the Consent will be valid.
-To know the status of the Consent, you should poll your server where you have an endpoint that calls the OPE API endpoint Get Consent Status:
+To know the status of the Consent, you should poll the OPE API endpoint Get Consent Status:

 #### Endpoint